About Career Resource Center (CRC)

 Unemployed and underemployed workers are not just statistics; they are real people, seeking guidance and support.
 Whether seeking a career change, returning to the workforce after a break, having recently graduated from college, or experiencing the devastating effects of job loss, we cut through the turmoil and get families back on their feet assisting job candidates to find meaningful work.

-We provide our community with a warm and welcoming setting in which to search for their future, helping them remain positive and motivated.
+We provide our community with the tools to search for their future, helping them remain positive and motivated.
 We teach self-reliance as the cornerstone of success.
 Members learn more about themselves, explore career options, and develop a focused plan of action through meetings with advisors and attendance at education and training programs.
 Job candidates learn to articulate their talents and successfully market themselves, maximizing their chance to find satisfying employment.

-Transforming careers has remained constant throughout our 30 year history.
-Individualized counseling, career-skills workshops, and an array of informational material have accelerated the return to significant and productive career paths of over 14,000 individuals.
+Transforming careers has remained constant throughout our 31 year history.
+Individualized counseling, career-skills workshops, and an array of informational material, provided now through a virtual setting, have accelerated the return to significant and productive career paths of over 14,000 individuals.
 Members span a range of disciplines, professions, experiences, and compensation levels.
 Keeping pace with changing marketplace demands, technological advances, employer expectations, candidate needs, and the economic environment, we deliver high-caliber employment assistance.
 Career Resource Center continues to transform careers with responsive, efficient, compassionate, and comprehensive employment resources and support.

 Mission and History